ucb-bar/hammer/doc/Hammer-Basics/Hammer-Setup.md

 ## User Setup

-You can install hammer from PyPI:
+You can install Hammer from PyPI:

 ```shell
 pip install hammer-vlsi